wacncontent/CustomizeTool/removeCommentOutput2/includes/app-service-mobile-adal-register-app.md

 5. In the Add Application Wizard, enter a **Name** for your application and click the  **Native Client Application** type.
 Then click to continue.

-6. In the **Redirect URI** box, enter the /login/done endpoint for your Azure Websites gateway.
+6. In the **Redirect URI** box, enter the /login/done endpoint for your Azure gateway.
 This value should be similar to https://contoso.chinacloudsites.cn/login/done.

 7. Once the native application has been added, click the **Configure** tab.
 Copy the **Client ID**.
 You will need this later.